contain multitudes • by Padma Dorje • established in 2003

 Slavoj Žižek: Hipster Quackery

-Let us start repeating the title’s ad hominem: Žižek is not much more than an entertainer.
-As a philosopher, he ends up looking more like a con artist than anything.
+Let us start repeating the title’s ad hominem: Žižek is little more than an entertainer.
+As a philosopher, he often resembles a con artist more than anything.

-Nevertheless, the combining factors which led him to fame are not limited to his charisma and charming emotional sleight of hand with audience expectations.
-The main thing to blame is the pervasive leniency on the general field we usually call “liberal arts” that the Sokal hoax has so aptly revealed.
+Nevertheless, the factors that propelled him to fame are not limited to his charisma or his emotional sleight of hand with audience expectations.
+The primary culprit is the pervasive leniency on the general field we usually call “liberal arts” that the Sokal hoax so aptly exposed.

-Lacan has even said his writings shouldn’t be understood through reason, but read as if “engaging an enlightening effect similar to that of mystical texts”.
-The obscurantist strategy seems consist of ever recurrent epiphanies based on pure apophenia plus the steady presentation of not even disguised cognitive dissonances, all in order to produce a simulacrum of religious experience.
+Lacan himself once stated that his writings should not be understood through reason but rather read as if producing “an enlightening effect similar to that of mystical texts”.
+The obscurantist strategy seems to consist of endlessly recurring epiphanies driven by pure apophenia, combined with the steady presentation of barely disguised cognitive dissonances, all designed to create a simulacrum of religious experience.

-Thus, the existential emptiness and spiritual expectation of the listener are endlessly filled up by a circular confabulation over a “twilight jargon” of sorts—a doublespeak that many times seeks to mean exactly the opposite of what would explicitly signify—together with incestuously intimate references to, in the past, psychoanalytic jargon or philosophy itself, and from the 90’s onward pop culture in particular.
+Thus, the existential emptiness and spiritual expectation of the listener are perpetually filled by a circular confabulation—a kind of “twilight jargon” or a doublespeak, which often means the exact opposite of what if appears to explicitly signify.
+This is accompanied by incestuously intimate references to psychoanalytic jargon, philosophy itself, and, from the 1990s onward, pop culture in particular.

-The effect is a mixture of in-joke with plain gibberish on the the very same overall meaning of the whole presentation/book/“system” it comes from.
+The result is a blend of in-jokes, dirty jokes, and plain gibberish concerning the overall meaning of the original sources.
 So meta...
-At first such lack of epistemological basis may seem quite liberating.
-Obscurantism in the end is essentially a falsification of what could be profound—and that explains not only its fascination, but its tragedy.
+At first such a lack of epistemological grounding might even feel liberating.
+But obscurantism ultimately falsifies what could be profound—a dynamic that explains both its allure and its tragedy.

 The philosophic wine and the malt of the gods/the gutter and domestic violence

-At one point, in a lecture, Žižek says in jest, like some police chief from a totalitarian regime:
+At one point in a lecture, Žižek jests, like some police chief from a totalitarian regime:

 “Take note of the names of those two people who left the room before the lecture was finished.
 We might have to interrogate them later.”

-His greatest joy seems to come exactly from the almost sadistic epistemic uncertainty that he plays on: oh, that’s really ironic, but what if... no, he is joking for sure—joking about making a joke, bottom line.
-Smoke and mirrors: nothing there but the effect of “mental tickling” that he produces on a perhaps immature audience.
+His greatest joy seems to come from this sadistic epistemic uncertainty. “oh, it’s ironic, but what if... no, he must be joking—joking about joking... about totalitarianism...”
+Smoke and mirrors.
+There’s nothing there but the “mental tickling” he produces for an immature audience.

 What makes you tic?

-Most people who are into philosophy seem to have a condition described in Tibetan medicine as “rlung (Skt. prana) disturbance”, a highly incoherent flow of “subtle winds”.
+Many who pursue philosophy seem to have a condition described in Tibetan medicine as rlung (Skt. prana) disturbance, a highly incoherent flow of “subtle winds”, incessant “movement” in the nervous system.
 This is a matter of chicken and egg: are those people interested in conceptual masturbation because they have this disturbance (they are sick) or vice-versa?
 Actually the two things complement and reinforce each other.

 When I was a philosophy undergraduate, one of my teachers had flying flies that he usually mistook for real flies.
 He started talking and soon was moving his hands in the air to capture or send off the “flies”—after a while he would finally say: